The $e$-vector of a simplicial complex: The -vector and Property E

+If $\Delta$ satisfies Property E, then we obtain the following equations relating the face numbers of $\Delta$:

-We now prove the main theorem of this section, which says that (weak) Property E on the $e$-vector is equivalent to the (general) Dehn-Sommerville condition on the $h$-vector.
-This means that, in certain situations, the $e$-vector has more in common with the $h$-vector than originally anticipated.
+These are familiar equations satisfied by the boundary of a simplicial polyhedron.
+The latter equation simply says that each edge of the simplicial polyhedron is contained in two triangles and that each triangle contains three edges.
+Thus, in general, one can think of the $e$-vector as measuring how much $\Delta$ deviates from satisfying the standard face equations of the boundary of a simplicial polytope. \\ We now prove the main theorem of this section, which says that (weak) Property E on the $e$-vector is equivalent to the (general) Dehn-Sommerville condition on the $h$-vector.
 Recall that if the $h$-vector satisfies the classical Dehn-Sommerville equations, then $h_k=h_{d-k}$ (so, in particular, $h$ is symmetric).
 The $h$-vector satisfies the general Dehn-Sommerville equations if

 where $\tilde{\chi}(S^{d-1})=1+(-1)^{d-1}$ is just the Euler characteristic of the $(d-1)$-sphere.